patschi/akvatar/docs/how-it-works.md

 The cleanup job runs on a configurable cron schedule (default: daily at 2 AM) and performs two phases:

-1. **Orphan removal** -- compares avatar ownership (from metadata files) against the list of active Authentik users.
+1. **Orphan removal:** Compares avatar ownership (from metadata files) against the list of active Authentik users.
 Avatars belonging to deleted or deactivated users are removed.

-2. **Retention enforcement** -- for each active user, keeps only the N most recent avatar sets (configurable via `app.avatar_retention_count`, default: 2).
+2. **Retention enforcement:** For each active user, keeps only the N most recent avatar sets (configurable via `app.avatar_retention_count`, default: 2).
 Older uploads are automatically deleted.

 See [Configuration Reference](configuration.md#appcleanup_interval) for schedule and retention settings.